roberto-fernandino/mobile-gov-app/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+By the i used [**Django Rest Framework**](https://www.django-rest-framework.org/) to build the api behind the scenes.

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> Make sure you have at least 3.11.4 python version installed.

 ## Step 1: Start the Metro Server